Conditions Expressions

 Multiple Where Clauses

 It is possible to include chain multiple where clauses.
-The resulting FilterExpressions (or ConditionExpressions) are concatenated with an implicit AND
+The resulting FilterExpressions (or ConditionExpressions) are concatenated with an implicit AND operator.

 let MallStores = new Entity(model, {table: "StoreDirectory"});